cairis-platform/cairis/install.md

 # Installing CAIRIS

-## Docker Hub
+## CAIRIS container on Docker Hub

-The easiest way of getting up and running with the web application is to download the CAIRIS container from [Docker hub](https://hub.docker.com/r/shamalfaily/cairis/).
+If you have Docker installed on your laptop or an available machine, the easiest way of getting up and running with the web application is to download the CAIRIS container from [Docker hub](https://hub.docker.com/r/shamalfaily/cairis/).
 This is built from the latest changes in github, and uses [mod_wsgi-express](https://pypi.python.org/pypi/mod_wsgi) to deliver the CAIRIS web services.

 * Download and run the container, and its linked mysql container:
 {% highlight bash %}